osquery/osquery/docs/wiki/deployment/syslog.md

 On Linux, the `syslog` table queries logs forwarded over a named pipe from a properly configured **rsyslogd**.
 This method was chosen to support the widest range of Linux flavors (in theory, anything running at least **rsyslogd** version 5, and tested with Ubuntu 12/14, CentOS 7.1, RHEL 7.2), and to ensure that existing syslog routines and configurations are not modified.
 As syslog is ingested into osquery, it is written into the backing store (RocksDB) and made available for querying.

+Alternatively you can also use **syslog-ng** to forward log messages to osquery.

 Note: the Syslog ingestion is NOT recommended for hosts functioning as syslog aggregators.
 We have not tested ingestion for massive-throughput or lossless setups.

 ### Configuration